 Promethazine Suppositories Description

-Each rectal suppository contains 12.5 mg or 25 mg promethazine HCl with ascorbyl palmitate, cocoa butter, colloidal silicon dioxide, and white wax.
-Promethazine Hydrochloride Suppositories are for rectal administration only.
+Each rectal suppository contains 12.5 mg or 25 mg promethazine hydrochloride.
+The inactive ingredients present are ascorbyl palmitate, colloidal silicon dioxide, glyceryl monostearate, hard fat, and white wax.
+Promethazine hydrochloride suppositories, USP are for rectal administration only.

 Promethazine Suppositories - Clinical Pharmacology